-Due to dispute over pay, jobs and working conditions; the people who normally check passports and assess arriving travellers are going to walk out at the three biggest airports: London Heathrow, London Gatwick and Manchester.
+A dispute over pay, heavy workload and harsh working conditions has arisen.
+The people who normally check passports and assess arriving travellers are going to strike at the three biggest airports: London Heathrow, London Gatwick and Manchester.
 Border force staff at Birmingham, Cardiff and Glasgow airports will be striking as well.

 Passengers at all other UK airports are most unlikely to be affected.
-However, almost two million passengers are booked to fly into the affected airports during the strike action which means imminent chaos.
-(You thought the staff shortages during the summer travel boom back in June was bad – I am sooo happy I am not one of those travellers!)
+Almost two million passengers are booked to fly into the affected airports during the strike action which means imminent chaos.
+(You thought the staff shortages during the summer travel boom back in June was bad.
+I am sooo happy I am not one of those travellers!)

 Immigration Minister declared that the government has “robust plans in place to minimise any delays if strike action goes ahead”.
 Honey, the plans are going ahead.
 The government have counter actioned by training military personnel, civil servants and volunteers to stand in for Border Force at airports and ports.